Bitcoin: Intrinsically Speaking

 If a cryptocurrency is not a good, then why are they considered intangible assets or goods?

 The legal codes describing digitized music, by way of similarity, as an intangible good or asset, do not lend software music any real substance.
-These types of laws merely justify regulations, ownership and taxation.
+These types of laws allegedly justify regulations and taxation.
+These laws should instead seek to clarify copyright.

 Can any cryptocurrency, be consumed in the same sense that gold is consumed?